renovatebot/renovate/lib/modules/manager/pip-compile/readme.md

 - source files as positional arguments
 - `--output-file`

-All other arguments will be passed over without modification.
+All other allowed `pip-compile` arguments will be passed over without modification.

-#### `CUSTOM_COMPILE_COMMAND`

-If a wrapper is used, it should not obstruct these arguments.